Yandex Cloud

 1. Navigate to the folder dashboard and select Managed Service for OpenSearch.

-2. Click the name of the cluster you need and select the Backups tab.
+2. Click the name of your cluster and open the Backups tab.

 3. Click Create backup.